PaxPaxei/Discord.js-Embed-s/README.md

 # Tutorial-1

-How to make a embed in discord.js
+This code is writen in javascript and this is how to make a embed in discord.js!